The Hague: Demographics

 As of 1 January 2021, The Hague counts 549,163 inhabitants, making it the third-largest city in the Netherlands.
 Between 1800 and 1960, the city saw considerable growth from 40,000 in 1800 to 200,000 in 1900 and eventually 600,000 in 1960.
 The growth following 1900 was partially caused by the Housing Act of 1901, which stimulated the expansion of cities such as The Hague.
 In the period between 1960 and 1980, The Hague saw a shrinkage from 600,000 to 440,000 inhabitants, caused mostly by spatial policy, demographic processes, and lack of space.
 After several annexations and housing constructions, The Hague has since grown again, celebrating its 500,000th inhabitant in 2011.
 The municipality expects the growth to continue to just over 600,000 inhabitants by 2030.

 The demonym of The Hague officially is Hagenaar, but the term Hagenees is informally used for someone who was born and raised in The Hague.
 The usage of these demonyms appears to be class-bound, with Hagenaar being the upper-class term and Hagenees being that of the lower-class.

 Origin make-up

-43% of the population of The Hague has two parents that were born in the Netherlands, while 15.6% have at least one parent who was born abroad in a Western country, and 34.4% have at least one parent that was born in a non-Western country.
+43% of the population of The Hague has two parents who were born in the Netherlands, while 15.6% have at least one parent who was born abroad in a Western country, and 34.4% have at least one parent who was born in a non-Western country.